 - 1. Open Tectia Connections Configuration GUI (see Section A.1.1). - 2.
 Go to the General settings by selecting General in the tree view. - 3.
 Under Cryptographic Library, select FIPS mode. - 4.
 Ensure that the cryptographic algorithms defined for the default connection settings or any connection profile are compatible with FIPS mode.
-You are informed of algorithms that are not allowed in FIPS mode.
-For FIPS-compatible algorithms, see the section called "Defining Ciphers", the section called "Defining MACs" and the section called "Defining KEXs".
+You will be informed of algorithms that are not allowed in FIPS mode.
+For FIPS-compatible algorithms, see Appendix F. - 5.
 Click Apply.